5 Tips to Overcome Gym Anxiety

 Listen to Music or a Podcast

 Listening to music or a podcast is a great way to help you overcome gym anxiety.
 Usually, when you’re feeling overwhelmed or insecure about being at the gym, you’re stuck in your own head.
 When you listen to your favorite tunes or an interesting podcast, it’s easy to get your mind off of those unhelpful thoughts.
-That’s why we recommend that before you head to the gym, create a perfect playlist to help you focus on your workout and avoid feeling anxious.
+That’s why we recommend creating a perfect playlist before you head to the gym to help you focus on your workout and avoid feeling anxious.

 Best Gym Times if You Have Gym Anxiety